Crash0v3r1de/BalenaNebraUpdater/README.md

 # BalenaNebraUpdater
-Simple tool to accomplish github repo sync/updates with balena fleet releases to accomplish automated fleet updates from Nebra's fleet updates.
+Simple tool to accomplish github repo sync/updates with balena fleet releases via API based off of the Nebra Helium-rak github repo. https://github.com/NebraLtd/helium-rak

 Wiki on how to use can be found [**here**](https://github.com/Crash0v3r1de/BalenaNebraUpdater/wiki)